Planning A Family Trip To NYC Part 1

 Grand Central Station

 So we headed to Grand Central Station.
-On early Sunday morning, Grand Central Station is basically empty.
-When I originally showed some of my friend’s pictures of Grand Central Station empty they couldn’t believe it they had never seen it that empty.
+Early on Sunday morning, Grand Central Station is basically empty.
+When I originally showed some of my friend’s pictures of Grand Central Station empty they couldn’t believe it because they had never seen it that empty.
 Grand Central Station alone is a piece of history and a sight to behold.

 The Statue of Liberty National Monument